Omaha Bee Club Mission

 After a couple of people expressed interest in learning beekeeping, the Bee Club was founded.

 Because at the time, all the meetings were held at the Conservation bee yard, the group took on the name of "Fontenelle Bee Club" in honor of the place it got it's start.
 Since then, the Bee Club changed it's name to Omaha Bee Club to avoid confusion with Fontenelle Forest.

-Since that June in 2010, the Bee Club has grown incredibly with about 100 memberships having with several of those being family/group memberships and we continue to add new members every month.
+Since that June in 2010, the Bee Club has grown incredibly with over 120 memberships having with several of those being family/group memberships and we continue to add new members every month.